Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 |User type:| `Administrator`|

-* sqladmin cannot read SSN or credit card information unmasked.
+* sqladmin cannot credit card information. sqladmin can read SSN information.
 In addition, all actions are logged.
 * sqladmin can manage SQL database.